mathkimchi/singularity/DEVLOG.md

 2024/11/16

 I was using enclosed component along with compose component for the focus task editor, so there might be leftover redundant code from doing that.

+2024/11/17

+I tried to use lldb in VsCode, but unfortunately it requires extra setup in nix which doesn't seem worth my current time.
+Plus, it probably would have not worked with multithreading anyways.